nickbrandt/GitLab/doc/user/project/repository/reducing_the_repo_size_using_git.md

   [pipelines](../../../ci/pipelines/index.md#troubleshooting-fatal-reference-is-not-a-tree).
 - `refs/environments/*` for environments.

-Git doesn't usually download theses refs to make cloning and fetch faster, but we can use the `--mirror` option to download all the advertised refs.
+Git doesn't usually download these refs to make cloning and fetch faster, but we can use the `--mirror` option to download all the advertised refs.

 1. [Install `git filter-repo`](https://github.com/newren/git-filter-repo/blob/main/INSTALL.md)